The PHANTACEA Mythos- The Winter 2004/5 Collection of Character Likenesses - |

 In the 'Disuntion of the Unities' aspect of the serialized version of PREGAME-Gambit, we came to know Nihila as Harmonia, one of Thrygragos Lazareme's Unities, the Unity of Balance.
 That was also where we met her two fellow firstborn brothers, Lord Yajur (Order) and Unholy Abaddon (Chaos).
 As Balance she stands between them.
 Long before events described in the Web serial, she was in love

 with a human, one Cadmus by name.
 In the PHANTACEA Mythos he's all of that as well as, among many another thing, the destroyer of Strongyne (modern day Santorini) and, with it, the Goddess Culture so prevalent throughout the Mediterranean Basin circa 1500 BC.
 Among those other things King Cadmus of Thebes was of course the Male Entity in his second lifetime.
-98 lifetimes thereafter, here's how we last saw Freespirit Nihila.
+98 lifetimes thereafter, here's how we last saw Freespirit Nihila:

 ||